ThomasFreedman/IPFS-VideoGrabber-/Readme.md

 7) Create ability to save YT/vimeo/Bitchute videos via Zenity GUI.
 User enters the URL for a video or playlist, and possibly some very basic qualification criteria such as publish date.

-However, I have since learned of a far more robust way to create a GUI 100% in python with the python-tk module.
-I have no experience using it but have reviewed its' API and looks (relatively) easy, and far more capable than Zenity.
+However, I have since learned of a far more robust way to create a GUI 100% in python with the ~~python-tk~~ PySimpleGUI module.
+I have only played around with for a day but love it!
+It's far more capable than Zenity and will be fun creating a GUI search tool.

 I also established that it is possible to create a public IPFS repo and grab videos, then convert it to a private one rather easily.
 This breaks the IPFS web interface, so that must be installed after the conversion, if you want it on the private network.

 That was the last thing I accomplished before my putting the project aside to deal with health issues.
+As of 12-31-2019 I must put coding aside again (just when it was getting fun too) to focus on my health.
+Be back at it when I can.